Is Teradyne Inc (TER) Fairly V - GuruFocus.com

 Conclusion

-In conclusion, Teradyne's stock appears to be fairly valued.
-The company exhibits strong financial health and profitability, despite its growth ranking lower than 59.74% of companies in the Semiconductors industry.
-To learn more about Teradyne, you can check out its 30-Year Financials here.
+In conclusion, Teradyne (TER, Financial) appears to be fairly valued.
+The company boasts strong financial health and profitability, although its growth ranks lower than 59.74% of companies in the Semiconductors industry.
+To learn more about Teradyne stock, check out its 30-Year Financials here.